 CMVM (Portuguese Securities Market Commission)

 The Portuguese Securities Market Commission (CMVM) was established in 1991.
 Its role is to supervise and regulate the financial instruments market as well as the agents that operate in them and promote investor protection.
 It’s part of the European System of Financial Supervisors (ESFS).
-In the US, the Securities and Exchange Commission (SEC) is performing a similar function.
+For example, in the US, the Securities and Exchange Commission (SEC) is performing a similar function.

 Picture of CMVM building in Lisbon